State of the College Spring 2014

 After years of downsizing and doing more with less, it feels incredible to be talking to you about the new and exciting opportunities that are before us.
 I also find it amazing that we have been able to do so very well in the face of such challenges.
 Imagine what we can do in good times!
 Imagine…

 With the exception of thanking Sarah Daniels for her wonderfully illustrative slides, this concludes my presentation.
-Have a great semester!Skip plugin info.
+Have a great semester!Skip plugin notice.

 Adobe Reader (free) or other browser plug-in/add-on for opening PDF documents is required to open files on this page marked "PDF".